rust-lang/rust/book/src/development/basics.md

 cargo dev update_lints
 # create a new lint and register it
 cargo dev new_lint
+# automatically formatting all code before each commit
+cargo dev setup git-hook
 # (experimental) Setup Clippy to work with IntelliJ-Rust
-cargo dev ide_setup
+cargo dev setup intellij
 ```
+More about intellij command usage and reasons [here](../CONTRIBUTING.md#intellij-rust)

 ## lintcheck
 `cargo lintcheck` will build and run clippy on a fixed set of crates and generate a log of the results.
 You can `git diff` the updated log against its previous version and
 see what impact your lint made on a small set of crates.
 If you add a new lint, please audit the resulting warnings and make sure
 there are no false positives and that the suggestions are valid.

 Refer to the tools [README] for more details.